The Jewish Federation of St. Louis Scholarships & Interest-Free Loan Program

 Eligibility for each fund is described below:

-• The Lentin Scholarship Fund provides scholarships of up to $10,000 to high school juniors and seniors who have completed secondary school and who are enrolling in full-time undergraduate degree programs or vocational programs at accredited nonprofit colleges or universities.
+• The Lentin Scholarship Fund provides scholarships of up to $10,000 to high school seniors who have completed secondary school and who are enrolling in full-time undergraduate degree programs or vocational programs at accredited nonprofit colleges or universities.
 Applicants must have permanent residence (graduating from area high school) in the St. Louis metropolitan area and must demonstrate financial need.
 Scholarship recipients may re-apply for an award in subsequent years as long as the student continues to meet eligibility requirements.
 Scholarship preference will be given to applicants of any faith with some connection to the Jewish community and first-generation college students.
 This Fund was established by Scott Lentin.

 • The Benjamin D. and Miriam Pessin Education Assistance Fund provides provides a $2,500 scholarship to qualified students pursuing a business degree.
 Applicants must demonstrate scholastic achievement and financial need.
 Applicants must also reside in the St. Louis metropolitan area or consider the St. Louis metropolitan area their permanent residence, even if residing elsewhere to attend school.
 This Fund was established in memory of Benjamin D. and Miriam Pessin by members of their immediate family.